sixty-nine/my-tech-recipies/backbonejs/models.md

-# Backbone Models Recipies
+# Backbone Models Recipes

-Recipies about Backbone models and collections.
+Recipes about Backbone models and collections.

 ### Move a model in the collection